richardlam4391/IBM_Data_Science_Professional_Certificate/Python for Data Science, AI and Development/README.md

 # Python for Data Science, AI and Development

-This course tells you how to learn the basic syntax, data types, expressions, variables and string operations and to understand the data structure and web-based data by web scraping.

-This repository contains tracking foundational Python programming paradigms, data structures, object-oriented principles, and initial data engineering layers using NumPy and Pandas frameworks.
+**Python for Data Science, AI and Development** contains tracking foundational Python programming paradigms, data structures, object-oriented principles, and initial data engineering layers using NumPy and Pandas frameworks.

 ---